 Volker beds have been hand-picked for their versatility and innovative features that make patient care as easy and straightforward as possible.

 Bariatric hospital beds will also be more expensive because they are bigger.
 Bariatric beds are also reinforced for plus-sized patients to make sure that the bed will provide long-lasting support around the hospital.

 4) Hospital Bed Accessories

 Any additional accessories you add on to the bed will also increase the price.
 That includes things like IV poles, brake alarms, and built-in weigh scales.

 The option of a fifth wheel (in the centre of the bed) and a linen tray would also push the cost up.
 However, a central brake is usually included in a hospital bed as standard.

-The key is to get in touch with a good hospital bed supplier and get them to talk you through their prices and what you get for that cost.
+The key is to get in touch with a reputable hospital bed supplier.
+They will be able to talk through your requirements and recommend beds to suit your patient and staff needs.
+Of course, they will also go through the prices and what you get for that cost!